Hargeisa: Reconstruction

-Geography

-Hargeisa is located in Somaliland, on the Horn of Africa.

 Climate

 Hargeisa has a hot semi-arid climate (Köppen: BSh).
 The city generally features very warm winters and hot summers.
 However, despite its location in the tropics, due to the high altitude Hargeisa seldom experiences either very hot or very cold weather, a trait rarely seen in semi-arid climates.
 The city receives the bulk of its rain between the months of April and September, averaging just over 400 mm of rainfall annually.
 Average monthly temperatures in Hargeisa range from 18 C in the months of December and January to 24 C in the month of June.

 Administration

-Situated in the Maroodi Jeh region of Somaliland, Hargeisa is the seat of the Somaliland's Parliament, the presidential palace and government ministries.
+Situated in the Maroodi Jeh region of Somaliland, Hargeisa is the seat of the Somaliland's Parliament, the presidential palace, and government ministries.

-The first Mayor of Hargeisa in 1960 was Ismail Ubuli.
-He held the position for 3 years.
-However, the current municipal administration is led by Abdikarim Ahmed Mooge.
-A member of the Waddani party, he is now The Mayor on 17 June 2021 after being elected in the 2021 Somaliland municipal elections.
+The first mayor of Hargeisa in 1960 was Aadan Cumar fure, who held the position from 1950 to 1959.
+The current municipal administration is led by Abdikarim Ahmed Mooge.
+A member of the Waddani party, he was elected the Mayor during the 2021 Somaliland municipal elections.